Ian Henschke

-Ian Henschke is Chief Advocate for National Seniors Australia.
-He has been in this position since January 2017.
+Ian Henschke is the former Chief Advocate for National Seniors Australia.
+He took up the position in February 2017 and finished in November 2023.

 In October 2019 he took up the additional role of Spokesperson for the Alliance for a Fairer Retirement System.
-This was after Professor Deborah Ralston vacated that position when she was appointed to the federal government’s three person Retirement Income Review panel.
+This was after Professor Deborah Ralston vacated that position when she was appointed to the federal government's three person Retirement Income Review panel.

+In September 2022 he was elected by the alumni to the University of Adelaide Council for a two year term.He was re-elected in August 2024 for a further two year term.

-He is a former South Australian television and radio journalist and presenter.
-He reported for 7.30 Report in the 1980s and 1990s and in the late 1990s worked for ABCTV’s Landline.
+He is a former South Australian television and radio journalist.
+He reported for 7.30 Report in the 1980s and 1990s and in the late 1990s worked for ABCTV's Landline.

-His 4 Corners in 1999 was a documentary about global warming that won the Jury Prize at the 2000 Grenoble International Film Festival.
+His 4 Corners in 1999 was a documentary on global warming.
+It won the Jury Prize at the 2000 Grenoble International Film Festival.